solo-io/gloo/docs/content/guides/graphql/resolver_config.md

 ## gRPC resolvers

-Configure a REST resolver as a section within your `GraphQLApi` YAML file.
+Configure a gRPC resolver as a section within your `GraphQLApi` YAML file.

 ```yaml
 resolutions: